THE NORTH DEVON WORKING GUNDOG CLUB

 Graham has been inundated with requests for the Club to attend events, particularly Shows and Country Fairs, to put on gundog demonstrations.
 Wherever we have gone, we have received a great welcome and many compliments for the professionalism of our presentation together with amazement from the general public that our dogs have been so well behaved.
 We have successfully raised the profile of the Club and Jean Dibble has run the Club Shop, with help from members, taking a significant amount of money.

 Following the sad death of Lady Margaret Fortescue in 2013, we were delighted that Hugh Thomas accepted our invitation to become President of the Club in early 2014 and was duly appointed at the AGM.
-Hugh is a Chartered Surveyor and Chairman of the Greater Exmoor Shoots Association, as well as greatly enjoying his shooting and picking up.
-He has taken a very active interest in the Club and has attended a number of events during the summer.
+Hugh is a Chartered Surveyor and, until recently, Chairman of the Greater Exmoor Shoots Association, as well as greatly enjoying his shooting and picking up.
+He has taken a very active interest in the Club and regularly attends our events.

 Chris Jones was elected as Chairman of the Club, in 2018 following on from Maurice Stanbury who had held the position since 2005.
 During that period membership of the club had continued to expand, reflecting a successful programme of trials, working tests and training.